NekoMimiOfficial/NekoMimiOfficial/README.md

 ### Abauwt Neko?
 My journey with tech started from windows 95 up till windows 10, I call these days the dark era, used to create VBS scripts and games hacked in batch, it aint much but it made me feel like I achieved something...
-during the dark era (Win XP) I decided to download XAMPP and learn web dev, AND OH DID I CREATE WEBSITES LIKE IT WAS 1990, then I dived into PHP and it turned into my best friend, I remember writing a library for MySQL but it's lost somewhere
+during the dark era (Win XP) I decided to download XAMPP and learn web dev, AND OH DID I CREATE WEBSITES LIKE IT WAS 1990, then I dived into PHP and it turned into my best friend, I remember writing a library for MySQL but it's lost somewhere [update: I found it]
 alright, I finally reached windblows 10 ..
 1 hour later ..
 ALRIGHT GUYS WINDBLOWS REALLY BLOWS SO IT'S TIME FOR THE SWITCH! (note that I did use Linux during the dark era but not as much)
 First distro: Tiny core linux (liked it tbh)
 Second distro: DEBIAN!!!! (all time fav till this day)